pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Simulations

-For the evaluation of the quantization effect, object detection (Faster R-CNN), the number of RPN proposal regions is variable, and the ROI head shapes change dynamically, making direct comparison of the final outputs using SQRN infeasible.
-Therefore, we use the feature maps of the backbone FPN as representative activation values to calculate SQNR as in \eqref{eq:sqrn}.
-Specifically, we register forward hooks on the FPN and extract the P2 feature map (the highest-resolution level) from a batch of 8 images.
-Similar to the classification task, MSE is evaluated with \eqref{eq:mse}.

-In general, higher mAP is typically associated with lower MSE and higher SQNR (showing a strong negative correlation).
+In general, higher mAP is typically associated with lower MSE and higher SQNR {, showing a negative correlation with MSE and a positive correlation with SQNR}.
 Round to nearest achieves the highest mAP across almost all precision formats, particularly in low-precision ones such as e4m3 (mAP=0.449) and e5m2 (0.433).
-As shown in Tables~10 and 11, both exponent bit and significand bit contribute to improved SQRN scores.
-When the significand bit reaches a certain level (e.g., 5), then the exponent bit plays a critical role since the increase of the exponent bit can prevent information loss for small values, e.g., activation vanishing.
-As shown in Tables~10 and~11, custom precision Custom(5,5), Custom(5,7), half, and tf32 achieve similar scores, while custom precision Custom(8, 4) and e5m2 fail.
-In particular, the custom precision Custom(5,5) achieves the highest score even with a relatively lower SQRN value compared to fp32, which acts as an outlier here.
+As shown in Tables~\ref{tab:obj_quant_combined} and~\ref{tab:obj_quant_stochastic}, both exponent bit and significand bit contribute to improved {SQNR} scores.
+When the significand bit reaches a certain level (e.g., 5), then the exponent bit plays a critical role since the increase of the exponent bit can prevent information loss for small values, e.g., activation vanishing. {As shown in Tables~\ref{tab:obj_quant_combined} and~\ref{tab:obj_quant_stochastic}, Custom(5,5), Custom(5,7), bf16, half, and tf32 achieve similar scores under round-to-nearest and stochastic rounding, whereas Custom(8,4), e4m3, and e5m2 are more sensitive to directed rounding and show substantial degradation under Round up/down.} In particular, the custom precision Custom(5,5) achieves the highest score even with a relatively lower {SQNR} value compared to fp32, which acts as an outlier here.

-Symmetric deterministic rounding methods, such as Round to nearest, Round toward zero, and Stochastic (prop.), significantly outperform deterministic directed rounding methods (such as Round up/down) under low precision.
+{Symmetric or less biased rounding methods, such as Round to nearest, Round toward zero, and Stochastic (prop.),} significantly outperform deterministic directed rounding methods (such as Round up/down) under low precision.
 This is consistent with the situation we previously discussed for the classification problem.
-In neural network deployment, the directed rounding (``Round up'' or ``Round down'') will cause gradient and activation vanishing or shift, which can cause unstable training and inference or amplifies the rounding errors, particularly in the context of PQT and low-precision formats (e.g., e4m3 and e5m2).
+In neural network deployment, the directed rounding ({`Round up'' or `Round down''}) will cause activation attenuation or distribution shift, which can cause degraded or unstable inference or amplifies the rounding errors, particularly in the context of {PTQ} and low-precision formats (e.g., e4m3 and e5m2).
 Due to directional bias, the asymmetric quantization of positive and negative weights results in linearly accumulating errors, which destroys the balance of the model (for example, activation values may be overly amplified or attenuated).

 Round toward zero performs better than Round up/down under low precision but is still inferior to Round to nearest; for example, under e4m3 it achieves an mAP of 0.282 (far higher than up/down's 0 score), and under Custom(5,5) it reaches 0.438 (close to nearest's 0.457).
 Round toward zero also yields higher SQNR (e.g., Custom(5,5) 18.76 dB), because it treats positive and negative numbers symmetrically, causing quantization errors to converge toward zero.